electricimp/HT16K33Segment/README.md

 ## writeNumber(*rowNum, intVal[, hasDot]*)

 To write a number to a single segment, call *writeNumber()* and pass the segment number (0, 1, 3 or 4) and the digit value (0 to 9, A to F) as its parameters.
-You can also provide a third, optional parameter: a boolean value indicating whether the decimal point to the right of each segment should be illuminated.
+You can also provide a third, optional parameter: a boolean value indicating whether the decimal point to the right of the specified segment should be illuminated.
 By default, the decimal point is not lit.

 ```squirrel
 // Display '42.42' on the LED